Meraj-Kazi/Meraj-Kazi/README.md

 ~

 Specialized in MERN stack for development. <br>
-Currently using React-NextJS for frontend development & Node-NestJS architecture in the backend.
+Currently using React-NextJS for frontend development & Node-NestJS architecture in the backend. <br>
 *Yeah!
 You got that right, being fullstack dev is nuts!*

 ~